batcsg1/ID607001-intro-app-dev-concepts/lecture-notes/week-08-role-based-access-control.md

 ### Authorisation Middleware

-In the `middleware/auth` directory, create a new file called `authorisation.js`.
+In the `middleware` directory, create a new file called `authorisation.js`.
 In the `authorisation.js` file, add the following code:

 ```js
 import prisma from "../../prisma/client.js";